NamanhTran/powefo_twitch_bot/README.md

 Follow these steps before running the twitch bot

-cd into the project folder
+cd into the project folder'

+    cd <PATH TO PROJECT FOLDER>

 First install the dependencies needed for this application